 Anxiety is something we all feel.
 It is an experience that we have and not a part of who we are.
 New or challenging situations, like meeting new people and speaking in public can cause us to feel anxious.

-This animation was developed for us by students in the Institute of Art, Design and Technology in Dún Laoghaire, Co Dublin.
+This animation was developed by students in the Institute of Art, Design and Technology in Dún Laoghaire, Co Dublin.
 It outlines ways to manage anxiety, that we can all experience at different points in our lives.